SCRIPTS on HOMELESSNESS, DRUG ADDICTION, and AIDS

 It is good to let us know the purpose for which you intend to use the scripts, as there is a potential for loosening the copyright restrictions.
 A copy of the copyright and usage requirements will be included in the material sent to you.
 A lot of hard work and expense was involved in creating these stories; so please abide by good ethics, as well as the law, and do not distribute, post, or otherwise share the scripts without permission and payment.
 Thank you, and I hope you find them illuminating and enjoyable!
 They are offered in LOVE on behalf of the brave men and women who have experienced homelessness.

-Contact us now for more information; to purchase scripts; or to have us create original scripts for you!
+Contact me now for more information, to purchase scripts, or to have me create original scripts for you!